dotnet/docs/docs/machine-learning/tutorials/sales-anomaly-detection.md

     * `Alert` indicates a change point alert for a given data point.
     * `Score` is the `ProductSales` value for a given data point in the dataset.
     * `P-Value` The "P" stands for probability.
-This indicates how likely this data point is an anomaly.
+The close the P-value is to 0, the more likely the data point is an anomaly.
     * `Martingale value` is used to identify how "weird" a data point is, based on the sequence of P-values.

 1. Iterate through the `predictions` `IEnumerable` and display the results with the following code: